Taiwan has the luxury of being one of the freest countries in the world .

 Cybersecurity experts recommend every internet user should use a VPN.

-But in Taiwan, VPNs are especially important.
+But a VPN in Taiwan is especially important.

 Somewhat unusually, this is not because of the actions of Taiwan’s government but rather those of a hostile foreign regime.